 Summary for Lupron Injection

-- Wash top of bottle with alcohol pad
+- Wash top of the bottle with an alcohol pad

-- Draw up 0.20 cc of air in syringe
+- Draw up 0.20 cc of air in the syringe

 - Push in the air and draw out 0.20 cc of medication